radical-edo/js-style-guide/README.md

     console.log(total);
     ```

-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
-These are different than regular comments because they are actionable.
-The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

-  - Use `// FIXME:` to annotate problems
+  - Do not use `// FIXME:` to annotate problems

     ```javascript
     function Calculator() {